A birational involution: The linear system

+\begin{proof} A length three scheme $Z$ corresponding to a point in $J$ is contained in $G(2,V_5)$ for some $V_5\subset V_7$.
+Since a form in five variables has rank at most four, any Pfaffian cubic vanishes on $\langle Z \rangle\subset \PP(\wedge^2 V_5)$.
+Hence the claim by Proposition \ref{def map}. \end{proof}

 {\it Remark}.
-The situation is in some sense close to that of Gushel-Mukai varieties, which are defined by Pfaffian quadrics plus one extra, general quadric.
+Here again, the situation is in some sense close to that of Gushel-Mukai varieties in $G(2,V_5)$.
+The latter Grassmannian is cut out in $\PP(\wedge^2V_5)$ by the Pl\"ucker quadrics, parametrized by $V_5$ itself.
+A Gushel-Mukai variety is cut out by the Pl\"ucker quadrics plus one extra, general quadric.
 Here, the linear system of cubics containing $Sec(S)$ is made of the Pfaffian cubics, plus three extra cubics that remain mysterious.
 Equivalently, the projective plane $\PP(V_7^\perp)$ which is the center of the projection $p_{V_7^\vee}$ remains elusive.